-Siting - edge of town or village
+Siting at the edge of a town or village

 In the National Park town and countryside are distinct from one another.
 In contrast to more built-up areas (such as those found in central Scotland) there are very limited areas of suburban development.
 This differentiation between town and country is an important contributor to the distinctive character of the National Park.
-Development at the edge of built up area needs to be controlled in order to maintain a clear definition between town/villages and country.
+Development at the edge of built up area needs to be controlled in order to maintain a clear definition between towns or villages and the countryside.